zchee/golang-wiki/Modules.md

 ## Current Status

-* The recent work by the Go team on versioned Go modules started outside of the main Go repository with the `vgo` tool, but on July 12, 2018 support for versioned Go modules landed in the main Go repository ([announcement thread](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ)).
+* The recent work by the Go team on versioned Go modules started outside of the main Go repository with the `vgo` tool, but on **July 12, 2018** support for versioned Go modules **landed in the main Go repository** ([announcement thread](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ)).
-* Beta support for modules is now also available starting with [Go 1.11 beta 2](https://groups.google.com/d/msg/golang-dev/A6TCp2kCoss/XLQoI4MeBgAJ) (released on July 20, 2018).
    * Development work on modules is now [occurring exclusively in the main Go repository](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ), with a periodic export to the vgo repository for people still using `vgo`.
+* **Beta support** for modules is now also available starting with [Go 1.11 beta 2](https://groups.google.com/d/msg/golang-dev/A6TCp2kCoss/XLQoI4MeBgAJ) (released on **July 20, 2018**).
-* On July 31, 2018, there was a significant change in `master` for the `go mod` commands.
+* On **July 31, 2018**, there was a significant change in `master` for the **`go mod` commands**.
 See faq [below](https://github.com/golang/go/wiki/Modules#how-have-the-go-mod-commands-changed-recently-in-master) for an overview.

 One current significant issue is that **some older versions of git are not working**: [#26501](https://github.com/golang/go/issues/26501) covers git 2.10.0 and earlier not working (fixed in `master` but not fixed in 1.11 beta2). [#26594](https://github.com/golang/go/issues/26594) appears to be different problem but might be related to older git as well.